Introduction:

 - Salo: A unique Ukrainian delicacy made from cured pork fat, often served with rye bread, garlic, and pickles.
 While it may be an acquired taste for some, it’s an essential part of the Ukrainian culinary experience.

-Expert Insight: “The best way to enjoy Ukrainian food is to take your time and savour it.
-The deep flavours, especially in dishes like borscht and varenyky, reflect the country’s history of hearty, family-oriented meals,” says local food expert Andriy Shevchenko.
+As local food expert Andriy Shevchenko notes, “The best way to enjoy Ukrainian food is to take your time and savour it.
+The deep flavours, especially in dishes like borscht and varenyky, reflect the country’s history of hearty, family-oriented meals.”

 Modern Cafes & Contemporary Dining